JoelBeau/thermo-database/README.md

 # Thermodynamics Database
-This project automates the creation and installation of a thermodynamics database, which stores common thermodynamic property tables, using MySQL and bash.
+This project automates creating and installing a thermodynamics database, which stores common thermodynamic property tables, using MySQL and bash.
 Additionally, it includes a user-friendly Python script for querying the data, making it easy to retrieve thermodynamic properties with minimal effort.

 ## Notice
-   - This project is meant to run as a containerized application using Docker, tested on both Linux distribution (Ubuntu) and Windows (11) machines.
-I have not tested it on MacOS, but have provided instructions to download Docker Desktop for MacOS.
+   This project is meant to run as a containerized application using Docker.
+It has been tested on both Linux distributions (Ubuntu) and Windows (11) machines.
+I have not tested it on MacOS, but I have provided instructions for downloading Docker Desktop for MacOS.
    - If you are on a different Linux distribution other than Ubuntu, you may need to change the installation commands of docker to match your distribution.
    - This project is a work in progress (as is everything in life), and I am open to suggestions for improvement.
 Please let me know if you have any ideas or feedback.